College Advice for Middle and High School Students

-No matter what you dream of doing with your life, preparing yourself for life (and most likely education) after high school is important.
-The links below are an example of what you will find on the Mapping Your Future website.
+No matter what you dream of doing with your future, preparing yourself for your education and life after high school is important.

 Get started now:

 You can explore careers and majors, create a plan, and search for colleges through BigFuture on College Board: https://bigfuture.collegeboard.org/majors-careers

 During your senior year, you will finalize your college choice.
 This year is filled with admission applications, scholarship essays, financial aid information, and the need to meet deadlines.
 Throughout your senior year, continue to build your resume by achieving academic success, as well as participating in extra-curricular activities.
 Colleges are very interested in well-rounded students.
 The college preparation that takes place during your senior year is filled with a lot of details and paperwork.
 It is very important that you involve your parents with this process.

 - If accessible, visit your top university choices.

 - If necessary, retake the SAT/ACT and English proficiency tests (TOEFL or IELTS).

 - Complete applications for every scholarship for which you may be eligible.

 - Request financial aid forms and applications.
 Double check the deadlines for submission.